-There are several ways to avoid probate, and your lawyer will be able to advise you on the best course of action for your circumstances:
+There are several ways to avoid probate.
+Your lawyer will be able to advise you on the best course of action for your circumstances:

 When your legal paperwork for a certain asset includes a designated beneficiary, this asset may be directly transferred to this individual after your death.
-Assets like bank accounts, insurance accounts, and in some states, real estate and vehicles, are in your control until your passing, and are marked for “transfer-on-death.”
+Assets like bank accounts, insurance accounts, and in some states, real estate and vehicles, are in your control until your passing, and are marked for “transfer-on-death,” or TOD.

 A revocable living trust is a great way to safeguard your financial assets from probate, by holding them in a controlled trust while you are alive.
-You transfer certain assets into a trust for safekeeping, under the eye of a trustee, which are distributed to your beneficiaries upon your death.
+You transfer certain assets into a trust for safekeeping, under the eye of a trustee.
+Upon your death, the assets are distributed to your beneficiaries according to the terms of the trust.

 One easy way that you can prevent your loved ones from going through probate after you die is by creating a joint tenancy, with the “right of survivorship.”
 This is a popular choice for couples who live together or otherwise share property together, whether they are married or not.
 You can create this paperwork with an experienced estate planning attorney!

 Want to learn more about probate and why you may wish to avoid it?
-Reach out to us at the law office of Megan Amelung and ask for your free consultation today.
+Ask for your free consultation today.